|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This beef and mushroom cottage pie recipe is a great example of how adding mushrooms to a casserole actually makes the beef taste "meatier."
 As good as the mushroom and beef filling is, true cottage pie lovers know it's the cheesy potato crust that really makes this easy casserole recipe so delicious.

-- 1 pound package frozen peas and carrot (thawed and drained well)
+1 (1-pound) package frozen peas and carrots, thawed, drained well

 Add the olive oil to a large sauté pan; add the mushrooms and cook over medium-high heat until golden brown.
 Remove from the pan and reserve.
 Add the ground beef into the same pan and brown over medium heat, breaking the meat into very small pieces as it cooks.
 Stir in flour and cook for 3 minutes.
 Stir in the broth, and once it's incorporated add the salt, pepper, ketchup, Worcestershire sauce, mixed vegetables, and reserved mushrooms.
 Cook, stirring occasionally, for 5 minutes.
 Transfer into a 3-quart baking dish.

 Cover the meat mixture with the mashed potatoes, and spread evenly with a fork.
 Top with the rest of the cheese.
 Bake in a preheated 375 F. oven for 40 minutes, or until golden.
 Allow to sit for 10 minutes before serving.